tus/tusd/docs/hooks.md

 ## Blocking Hooks

-On the other hand, there are a few *blocking* hooks, such as caused by the `pre-create` and `pre-finish` events.
+On the other hand, there are a few *blocking* hooks, such as caused by the `pre-create`, `pre-get` and `pre-finish` events.
 Because their exit code will dictate whether tusd will accept the current incoming request, tusd will wait until the hook process has exited.
 Therefore, in order to keep the response times low, one should avoid to make time-consuming operations inside the processes for blocking hooks.

 ### Blocking File Hooks